 Nevertheless, hopefully, you’ve been able to take something valuable away from reading this post to apply to your own strategies.

-Once again, take your time refining your campaigns, I can’t stress enough on this importance.
+Once again, take your time refining your campaigns, I can’t stress enough about this importance.

-And, when you achieve a satisfactory CPC and are getting more targeted likes to your Facebook page.
-And when you start seeing increased activity on your Facebook page, the rest will be plain sailing.
+And, when you achieve a satisfactory CPC and are getting more targeted likes to your Facebook page… When you start seeing increased activity on your Facebook page, the rest will be plain sailing.
+Almost.

 The very best of luck.